The Rice Jones MBA: What You Need To Know

 THE FUTURE: TIME TO GROW

-What do the next two or three years look like at Rice University’s Jones Graduate School of Business?
+What do the next two or three years look like at the Rice Jones Graduate School of Business?
 There won’t be any “staying the course,” except in the general sense of continued success, Andrews says.
 Change is the only constant.

 “Our commitment to the global field experiences will only continue, but I think that we’re still kind of deciding how to continue to grow that.
 You know, we did launch our online MBA program, MBA@Rice, and so we’re seeing demand from across the world now, and deciding how to proceed.
 What we want for that market is two things: One, we want to maintain the quality.
 So we are one of the few online programs that we know of that require the GMAT, and there’s an average score we try to maintain that is as close to our program and other programs.
 Secondly, we want to have the intimate nature of our experience be the same for the online, so every cohort is only 15 people in the online space.
 We can obviously have multiple cohorts, but I think we’re just trying to decide how big do we want to let that get.
 And then, the other thing, honestly, is how big can we get and still be a small and intimate @Rice in general.